By Dr. Gregory J. Brannon

 NC received a grant in 2012 from the US Department of Education to develop and begin using “P-20W”.
 “General Statues 116E allows the NC Longitudinal Data System Board with creating an inventory of what student data will be collected and reporting it to the Joint Legislative Oversight Committee.”
 What this means is there are over 400 portals of data collection on each child beginning in preschool and going until the child reaches 20 and in the workforce.
 Some avenues of data collection are attendance records, immunization records, doctor visits, prescription medicine ( a type of drug, reason, and dosage), standardized tests results, hobbies, attitudes toward school and many, many other portals.
 The danger with this is that a child’s records are readily available and the parent has no idea who is accessing the data and for what reason.
 This is a clear violation of all privacy laws.
 Common Core is a vital part of the collection of educational data on each child and is shared with other agencies.

 John Taylor Gatto, a three-time teacher of the year, said, “When you take the free will out of education that makes it schooling.”
 Education does not equal schooling.
 I believe our greatest generation of educators was not our Founding Fathers, but their parents.
 They taught their children to question and challenge everything.
-With that, they built the first and only constitutional republic based upon the individual over the collective.
+With that, they built the first and only constitutional republic based on the individual over the collective.
 We must run back to those foundational Constitutional principles.
 We must not, we will not allow these central planning social engineers destroy any more generations!
 We must get back to individual freedom and liberty, where we should have never left.
 James Madison said, “A well-instructed people alone can be permanently a free people.”
 We must instruct and educate our children in order for our country to remain a free country and not one of socialism.
 Common Core does not instruct our children, it leads us on a fast pace track to socialism and we must stop it!